Methal-Abeywickrama/Project_Chess/Tasks.md

     # Case:05  obstruction in the way -->
     # Case:06  the king comes into check
   end

->> find a suitable method to print a board when playing as black
->> change the unicode characters for black and white
-##  >> write a way for each piece to know beforehand its possible moves
-done, with the exception of pawn bypasses

 ## no checks exist
 ## define the superclass for the chess pieces